 Materials such as wood, paper, cloth and rubber which are normally found around the home

-Flamable or combustible liquids, grease, oil-based paints, lacquers, some rubbers
+Flammable or combustible liquids, grease, oil-based paints, lacquers, some rubbers

 Energized electrical equipment and household appliances such as televisions, radios and stoves

-Combustable metals such as magnesium, sodium or potassium
+Combustible metals such as magnesium, sodium or potassium

 When Should An Extinguisher NOT Be Used?